-This article describes specifics of installing protocol application on Windows.
+This article describes the specifics of installing a protocol application on Windows.

 Protocol App Installation Privileges

-- In case of the 'Only for me' option the protocol application can be installed by the account with ‘Standard User’ permissions.
+- In the case of the 'Only for me' option, the protocol application can be installed by the account with ‘Standard User’ permissions.
 Administrative privileges are NOT required (unless the Web Client service needs to be started on Windows 7, see below).

-- In case of the 'Anyone who uses this computer' option the administrative privileges are required.
+- In the case of the 'Anyone who uses this computer' option, administrative privileges are required.
 Note that administrative privileges are required only to install the protocol application.
-To use the installed application and open documents, the administrative privileges are NOT required.
+To use the installed application and open documents, administrative privileges are NOT required.

 Web Client Windows Service

 The protocol application on Windows requires Web Client Windows service to be running when opening documents.

 On Windows 8.1 and later: In case the Web Client is stopped, it will be automatically started when opening a document.
 Administrative privileges are NOT required.

 On Windows 7: The Web Client would NOT start automatically if it is stopped.
 Instead, the protocol app installer and protocol application itself (when opening a document) verifies the status of the Web Client service and offers to start the service in case it is not running.
 Starting the Web Client service requires administrative privileges, including when installing with the 'Only for me' option.
 The Web Client service will be also configured to automatically start when Windows starts.

 Note that the Web Client service must not be disabled.
 If it is in the disabled mode it will start neither automatically nor via installer/protocol app and the document opening fails.